Susana has worked extensively with pregnant women and families. She runs a pregnancy website and a pregnancy support group on Facebook.

 The pregnancy pillow featured here is the Queen Rose U-Shaped Maternity Pillow.
 It's a best seller and very highly rated for quality and comfort.
 My own has supported me through two pregnancies and is still well used, especially when my husband is away working, and I need something to cuddle!

 2. A Pregnancy Music Belt

 Another awesome maternity product for modern moms-to-be is the pregnancy music belt.
 These wonderful devices allow you to play soothing music and voice recordings to your baby from around 13 weeks gestation at just the right sound levels for your developing baby.

-Perfect for moms who want to stimulate their babies brain in vitro with a touch of Mozart, as well as for families where dad is away (he can make voice recordings for you to play to your baby), the pregnancy music belt is a must-have pregnancy product for parents that want to build a relationship with their child before birth.
+Perfect for moms who want to stimulate their baby's brain in vitro with a touch of Mozart, as well as for families where a parent is away (they can make voice recordings for you to play to your baby), the pregnancy music belt is a must-have pregnancy product for parents that want to build a relationship with their child before birth.